Redscan Managed SOC Services

 - What are the tools used in a SOC?

-The tools used in a SOC will vary from one environment to another, but the one essential purpose they share is data collection.
+The tools used in a SOC or co-managed SOC will vary from one environment to another, but the one essential purpose they share is data collection.
 To identify threats, a SOC needs a vast amount of telemetry and event data to be collated, analysed, contextualised and enriched.
 SOC tools could include SIEM, IDS, EDR, UEBA, NTA, vulnerability scanning and behavioural monitoring technologies.

 - What should a SOC monitor?